Active Learning with Neural Networks: Insights from Nonparametric Statistics: Generic version of and its guarantees

 with a universal constant $\wb c > 0$.
-Noticing that the RHS is a sum of independent Bernoulli random variables, applying a Bernstein-type bound (e.g., \cref{lm:martingale_two_sides}), on a good event $\cE^{\prime}$ that happens with probability at least $1-\frac{\delta}{2}$, we have
+Noticing that the RHS is a sum of independent Bernoulli random variables, applying Chernoff bound leads to the following guarantees on an event $\cE^{\prime}$ that happens with probability at least $1-\frac{\delta}{2}$:

-where the second using the definition of disagreement coefficient; and the last line follows from the fact that $\rho_m$ is non-increasing and $\tau_{m-1} \cdot \rho_m$ is increasing.
+where the third line follows from the definition of disagreement coefficient, and the last line follows from the facts that $\crl{\rho_m}$ is a non-increasing sequence yet $\crl{\tau_{m-1} \cdot \rho_m}$ is an increasing sequence.
 Basic algebra and basic properties of the disagreement coefficient (i.e., Theorem 7.1 and Corollary 7.2 in \citet{hanneke2014theory}) shows that